What to unlearn from school? Some lessons from school don’t cut it in the real world. To level up, you need to unlearn some things.

 #6 Book smarts: not the ultimate key to success

 Endless reading has its limits.
-To truly excel, you gotta wrestle with the meat and potatoes of your field.
+To truly excel, you need to dive into the nitty-gritty of your field.

-Today, schools blast you with a firehose of information.
-Time restraints make it impossible to soak up everything, so you end up cramming just for the sake of grades.
-As a result, you lose sight of the big picture—truly understanding the crucial underlying concepts.
+These days, schools bombard you with an overwhelming amount of information.
+Time constraints make it impossible to absorb everything, so you resort to memorization for the sake of grades.
+As a result, you miss out on truly understanding the crucial underlying concepts.

 Would you prefer a book-smart surgeon with zero experience or a seasoned professional with 30 years under their belt?